-Bulimia, like anorexia nervosa, is an eating disorder.
+Bulimia nervosa (bulimia for short), like anorexia nervosa, is an eating disorder.
 Both begin as a psychological problem that over time may lead to serious physical problems -- and even death.

 Like anorexia, bulimia mostly afflicts young women.
 Because binge eating and purging are practiced in secret, the incidence of the disorder is uncertain, but researchers estimate that as many as one in five of all U.S. women in high school and college display at least temporary bulimic symptoms.
 The average age of onset is late adolescence to early adulthood.
 While 90%-95% of bulimic patients are female, boys and men also can suffer from eating disorders.